KeithFarrugia/Series-2/series2/ReadMe.md

 3.  **Run Main Module:** Execute the main Rascal module:
     ```rascal
     import main;
-    main();
+    main(1,-1);
     ```
     This command initiates the clone detection process based on the settings defined in the `conf` directory.
+The paramaters for main are as follows:
+    ```rascal
+    void main(int methodType, int cloneType)
+    ```
+    The method type accepts 1 and 2 for the AST-based detector and the token-based detector respectively.
+The cloneType describes what clones to detect with -1 being for all supported types, and 1,2,3 being for types 1-3.

 ## Configuration